Google-Fun-Facts

 A very short time ago, two guys tried selling Google to Excite.com.
 It wasn’t a prank or a scam; rather, it was an honest effort to sell the biggest website in the world.

-Google co-founder Page and Brin were willing to sell Google for under $1 million in 1999 to internet portal excite, who denied the offer.
+Google co-founder Page and Brin were willing to sell Google for under $1 million in 1999 to internet portal Excite, who denied the offer.
 This process is just disordered because of negotiation.
 Right now, the market capitalization of Google parent Alphabet is over $858 billion, making it the world’s most influential tech giant.

 6. Jennifer Lopez’s iconic green dress motivated start Google images